Rakvi6893/Adelic-indices-of-elliptic-curves-with-isogeny/README.md

 # Description of Files

-- 2 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 24.
+- 2 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 17.

-- 3 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 25.
+- 3 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 18.

-- 5 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 26.
+- 5 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 19.

-- 7 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 27.
+- 7 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 20.

-- 13 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 28.
+- 13 isogeny l adic images: Contains computations to verify claims in the proof of Proposition 21.

+- Section 7.2: Contains computations to verify claims of rational point computations in Section 7.2.
+- Section 7.3: Contains computations to verify claims of rational point computations in Section 7.3.
+- Section 7.4: Contains computations to verify claims of rational point computations in Section 7.4.
-- Section 6.2: Contains computations to verify claims in Section 6.2.
+- Section 8.2: Contains computations to verify claims of rational point computations in Section 8.2.
-- Section 7.1: Contains computations to verify claims in Section 7.1.
+- Section 8.3: Contains computations to verify claims of rational point computations in Section 8.3.
+- Approach_Lattice and Approach_Product contain code to construct collection of subgroups for Section 7 and 8 respectively which we then specialize to files Case p=* for producing curves for each prime as discussed in respective subsections.

 # Version notes and Contact